mkhan9047/Easy-Checker/README.md

 - DeveloperException: Basically this exception is thrown if the developer did any error during implementation of this library like not adding "Tag" in input field or Text field or Giving wrong parameters or else

 - InputErrorException: This exception is the main validation error done by user, you can get the actual message from the exception and show it to user, Like if one user didn't put the email field then he would get something like : "Email field can't be empty!" or what ever you like

+### Password Patterns
+I have worte a class with some popular password pattern Regex, Here are the Constants:
+- PasswordPattern.PASSWORD_PATTERN_NONE = Use this if you don't wants to use Regex for password validation
+- PasswordPattern.PASSWORD_PATTERN_ONE = Minimum eight characters, at least one letter and one number
+- PasswordPattern.PASSWORD_PATTERN_TWO = Minimum eight characters, at least one letter, one number and one special character
+- PasswordPattern.PASSWORD_PATTERN_THREE = Minimum eight characters, at least one uppercase letter, one lowercase letter and one number
+- PasswordPattern.PASSWORD_PATTERN_THREE = Minimum eight characters, at least one uppercase letter, one lowercase letter, one number and one special character

 ### Development